ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak1902/overview.md

 ## Product Description

 The RAK1902 WisBlock Barometer Pressure Sensor Module, part of the RAK Wireless WisBlock series, is an ultra-compact piezo-resistive pressure sensor that functions as a digital barometer with an I2C interface.
 The sensing element, which detects absolute pressure, consists of a suspended membrane manufactured through a delicate process developed by ST®.
-The pressure measurement covers the range from 260&nbsp;hPa to 1260&nbsp;hPa and the temperature measurement covers the range from -40&nbsp;°C to 85&nbsp;°C. Measurements accuracy is ±0.1&nbsp;hPa for pressure and ±1.5&nbsp;°C for temperature.
+The pressure measurement covers the range from 260 hPa to 1260 hPa and the temperature measurement covers the range from -40 °C to 85 °C. Measurements accuracy is ±0.1 hPa for pressure and ±1.5 °C for temperature.

 ## Product Features

 * **Sensor specifications**
-    * 260-1260&nbsp;hPa measurement range
+    * 260-1260 hPa measurement range
-    * ±0.1&nbsp;hPa accuracy
+    * ±0.1 hPa accuracy
-    * -40&nbsp;°C to +85&nbsp;°C temperature range
+    * -40 °C to +85 °C temperature range
-    * ±1.5&nbsp;°C temperature accuracy
+    * ±1.5 °C temperature accuracy
-    * Voltage Supply: 3.3&nbsp;V
+    * Voltage Supply: 3.3 V
-    * Current Consumption: 1&nbsp;uA to 12&nbsp;uA
+    * Current Consumption: 1 uA to 12 uA
     * Chipset: ST LPS22HB

 * **Size**
-    * 10 x 10&nbsp;mm
+    * 10 x 10 mm

 ## Prerequisites